 Connecting to Amazon MQ

-You can connect to Amazon MQ from multiple sources such as other Amazon services using service endpoints.
-Amazon MQ supports the following connection methods:
+You can connect to Amazon MQ from other Amazon services using service endpoints and broker endpoints.

 The following connection methods are used for the Amazon MQ service API: